- What other names is Green Tea known by?

 Likely Effective for...

 - Genital warts.
-A specific green tea extract ointment (Veregen, Bradley Pharmaceuticals) is FDA-approved for treating genital warts.
+A specific green tea extract ointment (Veregen, Bradley Pharmaceuticals; Polyphenon E ointment 15%, MediGene AG) is FDA-approved for treating genital warts.
+Applying the ointment for 10-16 weeks seems to clear these types of warts in 24% to 60% of patients.

 Possibly Effective for...

-- Reducing abnormal development and growth of cells of the cervix (cervical dysplasia) caused by human papilloma virus (HPV) infection.
+- Abnormal development of cells of the cervix (cervical dysplasia).
+Taking green tea by mouth or applying it to the skin seems to reduce cervical dysplasia caused by human papilloma virus (HPV) infection.

 - Low blood pressure.
-Green tea might help in elderly people who have low blood pressure after eating.
+Drinking green tea might help increase blood pressure in elderly people who have low blood pressure after eating.

 Insufficient Evidence to Rate Effectiveness for...